OSGConnect/connectbook/examples/manage-python-packages.md

 [title]: - "Run Python Scripts on the OSPool"

-# Run Python Scripts on OSG
+# Run Python Scripts on the OSPool

 [TOC]